xwmx/nb/README.md

 NB_COLOR_PRIMARY set to '105'
 ```

-`nb_color_primary` expects an xterm color number between 0 and 255,
+`color_primary` expects an xterm color number between 0 and 255,
 and can support higher values for terminals that support many colors.
 Print a table of common colors and numbers with: